 Modeling of bioaccumulation to higher order species was not performed, nor was the cumulative effect of multiple contaminants considered; this tends to underestimate the risk to ecological receptors.
-Also, the risks to ecological receptors in impacted areas (e.g., wetlands, Six Mile Creek, and Slate Creek) were not considered in this AOC's risk assessment but were considered in the selection of the preferred remedial action.

 Although certain state-listed endangered plants and animals have been observed on or in the vicinity of the base, no threatened and/or endangered species have been identified at this site.
 There are no federally listed (U.S. Department of the Interior) threatened or endangered plant or animal species at the former base.
+Overall this AOC poses only a moderate threat to the environment in its unremediated state.